-‘Fear The Walking Dead Season 4 Theory: Could The New Antagonist And Daniel Salazar Know Each Other?
+‘Fear The Walking Dead’ Season 4 Theory: Could The New Antagonist And Daniel Salazar Know Each Other?

 It is this statement that has led to the theory that Daniel Salazar might somehow be connected to Pinkins’ new character.
 After all, Daniel knows a lot about some of the main characters in Fear the Walking Dead.
 If he has met up with this new character played by Pinkins, it is possible that he has told her about the people he has met on the road.
 While Daniel never met Morgan, if Daniel was listening in on the conversations being had over the walkie-talkies between Morgan and the new group he met in Episode 11, it might be possible Daniel has made the connection between Morgan and the group he left behind in Texas.
 And, as THR points out, AMC has previously confirmed that Daniel will turn up again in the Fear universe, so this could be a point where this could occur.

-However, this doesn’t help to explain why Daniel might be working with this woman and against Morgan’s Group.
+However, this doesn’t help to explain why Daniel might be working with this woman and against Morgan’s group.
 So, fans will just have to wait until Sunday’s episode to find out for sure.

 Fear the Walking Dead returns to AMC with Episode 12 (titled “Weak”) of Season 4 on September 2.